midjourney/docs/WELCOME.md

-#### 6. Send Results to Your DMs.
+#### 6. Send Results to Your DMs (Direct Messages)

 You can also react with the ✉️ emoji to direct message your upscaled image (or 2x2 grid images) to yourself using the MidJourney Bot.

 ![envelopeReact](https://user-images.githubusercontent.com/105028755/168405903-4a039b6e-230b-4ff6-bbba-d9f732c7fb86.gif)